 Some of the ways that Curtin supports religious diversity include:

-Providing religious equity examinations and assessments for students whose examination schedule clashes with their religious convictions
+Providing religious equity examinations and assessments for students whose examination or assessment schedule clashes with their religious convictions

 Providing religious equity graduation arrangements for students whose scheduled graduation ceremony clashes with their religious convictions